earwig/kgrader/README.md

     rake list

-To load a roster for a course semester:
+To load a roster for a specific semester:

+    rake roster cs123 myroster.csv semester=sp16

+To load a roster for the current semester:

-    rake roster cs123 sp2016 myroster.csv
+    rake roster cs123 myroster.csv

 ### Grading